cameraui/docs/sensors/setup.md

 Within a category, pick a **sensor type**, then choose the **plugin** that should provide it.
 Detection types take one provider at a time; accessories can come from several plugins.
 Each enabled sensor appears in the **Sensors** list, where you can rename it.

+A doorbell sensor assigned to a camera starts a camera event on every ring automatically, no need to enable it under Detection.
+Doorbells you assigned before this release keep their current setting.

 ## Configure settings

 Many plugins and sensors have their own options, shown right there as a form: plugin settings that apply to this camera, and per-sensor settings.
 Changes take effect immediately.